siiky/siiky.github.io/care/list.md

 Some of the lectures are mirrored on the path `/videos/oplss/`, or here: ipfs://bafybeidlgjvd6qdjgdb2vqtdnssvvfbv47m3wj2uyzknswhj5twktr37ne

-**NOTE THAT I _may_ forget to update this URL, but the root will always be up to date!**
+**NOTE THAT I _may_ forget to update this URI, but the root will always be up to date!**

 ## _Nothing to Hide_